 4. Apply appropriate behavioral strategies are implemented.
 One example is the applied behavioral analysis (ABA).
 This program uses a one-on-one teaching approach that reinforces the practice of various skills.
 The goal is to get the child close to normal developmental functioning.

 5. Listen to the child, his parents and the caregivers.
 As a nurse, you have to be an effective channel of communication among these people.

 1. Prescription of antipsychotic drugs, anxiolytics, and anticonvulsant drugs.

 2. The medical management mostly involves the management of the symptoms as well as repetitive behavior that may harm the child.

 3. Diet modification must also be stressed since these children must have some kind of special diet that will fit their lifestyle.
 Changing the diet or adding vitamin supplements may improve digestion and eliminate food intolerances or allergies, which may contribute to behavioral problems in autistic patients.

 4. The physician must provide ample information about the special needs of the child and the available resources for the family to get in the community.

 5. Proper follow-up on psychiatrists and child developmental specialists must be done routinely in order to prevent untoward physical and mental disabilities.
 Children with autism may have medical problems, mostly cardiac problems that must also be addressed equally during the course of care.

 With early intervention and appropriate treatment, some autistic patients can function productively and attain some degree of independence.
 Most patients require lifelong assistance.

-There are various centers and support group can be found here in the Philippines which will cater the kind of care children with autism needs.
-The nurse has an important role in spreading this information and provide quality care for these spectrum of autism.
+There are various centers and support group can be found here in the Philippines which will cater to the kind of care children with autism needs.
+The nurse has an important role in spreading this information and provide quality care for this spectrum of autism.